gogs/gogs/SECURITY.md

 ## Reporting a vulnerability

-Please send report privately to [security@gogs.io](mailto:security@gogs.io), and include how would you like to be credited.

-Thank you!
+Please create a dummy issue with high-level description of the security vulnerability, then report details to [security@gogs.io](mailto:security@gogs.io) privately, thank you!